dward2/BME547/Assignments/hrss_add_on.md

     `<password_as_str>` against previously registered administrator data.
 If there is a match, this route should return a list of dictionaries where each dictionary represents a specific tachycardia incidence.
-The route should examine all available heart rates for all patients.
+The route should examine all available heart rates for all patients that were posted after the given "since_time" date/time.
 If the posted heart rate is tachycardic, a dictionary should be added to the list in the following format:
     ```